6 years ago, I was an admin clerk in an army camp.

 I proceed and go into energy deficit – devising ways to end the job swiftly.

-The fastest way: fire the client.
+What is the fastest way? fire the client.

 I even came up with a script to help me do so easier.